NOVAglow646/NIPS22-MAT-and-LDAT-for-OOD/readme.md

 # Code for NeurIPS 2022 Paper: Improving Out-of-Distribution Generalization by Adversarial Training with Structured Priors
 ****
-This repository is the source code for our NIPS 2022 paper **Improving Out-of-Distribution Generalization by Adversarial Training with Structured Priors**. [paper](https://arxiv.org/abs/2210.06807  'Paper')
+This repository includes a PyTorch implementation of the NeurIPS 2022 paper [Improving Out-of-Distribution Generalization by Adversarial Training with Structured Priors](https://arxiv.org/abs/2210.06807) authored by [Qixun Wang](https://novaglow646.github.io/QixunWang-Homepage.github.io/), [Yifei Wang](https://yifeiwang77.github.io/), Zhu Hong, and [Yisen Wang](https://yisenwang.github.io/).

 The codes are in "domainbed" folder.